apacheignite/documentation/deployment/kubernetes-deployment.md

 [block:callout]
 {
   "type": "info",
   "body": "Kubernetes is supported in Apache Ignite 1.9 and later versions.
-Makes sure to use a docker image with a valid version.", "title": "Ignite Docker Image Version"
+Makes sure to use a docker image with a valid version.
+You can find a full list of tags [here](https://hub.docker.com/r/apacheignite/ignite/tags).", "title": "Ignite Docker Image Version"
 }
 [/block]